robottwo/aicred/docs/user-guide.md

 ### No output or empty results:
 - Ensure the home directory is correct: `--home /path`
 - Increase file size limit: `--max-bytes-per-file 2097152`
-- Verify provider list: `keyfinder providers`
+- Verify provider list: `aicred providers`
-- Check if scanners are available: `keyfinder providers --verbose`
+- Check if scanners are available: `aicred providers --verbose`
-- Try scanning for applications: `keyfinder scan --only roo-code,claude-desktop`
+- Try scanning for applications: `aicred scan --only roo-code,claude-desktop`

 ### Permission errors when reading files:
 - Run with appropriate permissions or exclude problematic paths